Job vacancy: Africa editor

 - A cover letter (no more than one page)

-- Links to 2 examples of recent published -or-edited - work, along with a file with maximum 300 words detailing your role in the them
+- Links to two examples of recent published or edited work, along with a file with maximum 300 words detailing your role in them

 Application deadline: Sunday, 23 April at 11.59pm GMT+1